saud4866/TextSummarizer/README.md

 - 📈 Improve productivity in academic, legal, medical, and business domains
 - 🤖 Enable downstream NLP tasks like indexing, retrieval, and question answering

-Using a summarizer powered by a pre-trained Transformer like T5-small ensures high-quality results with efficient fine-tuning on specific datasets.

 ## Dataset Overview

 The model uses the **CNN/DailyMail** dataset — a standard benchmark for abstractive summarization.
 It contains real-world news articles paired with human-written summaries.